Fostering in North Lincolnshire

 Please note: Olivia and Ellie are not real names.

-All about Jacob
+All about Noah

 I need carers who can give me their time and attention 1:1.
-It can take me time to get used to new people and change so you will need to be patient with me, but when I know you and feel secure I will settle.
+It can take me time to get used to new people and change so you will need to be patient with me, but when I know you and feel secure, I will settle.

 I have professionals involved to help me to understand how I feel and my life journey and they will be there to support you too.